-I private residential lease contracts entered into after the entry into force of the Act, including their renewal, whether express or tacit, shall be registered.
+Private residential lease contracts entered into after the entry into force of the Act, including their renewal, whether express or tacit, require registration with the Housing Authority.

-Provided that contracts of private residential leases which are not registered in accordance with the provisions of the Act shall be null and void.
+Contracts of private residential leases which are not registered in accordance with the provisions of the Act shall be deemed to be null and void.

-It shall be the duty of the lessor to register, within ten (10) days of the commencement of the lease, the private residential lease contract with the Authority.
+It shall be the duty of the lessor to register, within thirty (30) days of the commencement of the lease, the private residential lease contract with the Housing Authority.